Education

 The Gertrude Elizabeth McKellar Scholarship fund was established in 1960 with a bequest from the McKellar estate given for the purpose of funding student scholarships.
 It has since been combined with the Mader and Kennedy Scholarship funds, in addition to the bequest from the estate of Wanda Teresa Edmonton and oil royalties gifted by Tenneco Oil.
 Combining these funds over the years has allowed us to maximize growth within our investments and thereby offer more financial support to those in need.
 We are grateful for all the benefactors who have made these scholarships possible and we want you to enjoy the fruits of their gifts for years to come!

 Keyboardists, including pianists, of all skill levels and ages are encouraged to audition for an AGO/Spreckels Scholarship Award.
-Each year, we have between 20-25 participating students.
+Each year, we have between 15-20 participating students.
 Many of these students have auditioned multiple times, growing considerably in their organ skills each year.
 Some have gone on to study organ at college, some have become church musicians, some have become performers...some attend organ concerts regularly, some serve on organ committees...but all have had the opportunity to meet, get to know, and fall in love with the King of Instruments!
 For a number of years we have partnered with the Spreckels Organ Society, which provides additional first, second, and third place cash awards to the top performers in the auditions.
-In addition, the top students will earn the chance to be featured on the Spreckels Organ in Balboa Park, the world's largest outdoor pipe organ!
+The top students high school age and younger have the opportunity to be featured on the Spreckels Organ in Balboa Park, the world’s largest outdoor pipe organ!

 Auditions are open to organ students of any age, as well as to piano students interested in auditioning for an introductory set of organ lessons.
-This is a terrific gateway into the world of organ playing for pianists who might have a bit of an "itch" to find out all that the organ has to offer!
+This is a terrific gateway into the world of organ playing for pianists who want to explore all that the organ has to offer.

 Progressive Repertoire Requirements, Rules, and Applications can be downloaded below